matndong/analytically-correct-wc2026june20/README.md

 ## 🎙️ About the Show

-**Analytically Correct** is a prediction accountability podcast.
+**Extended Analytics** is a prediction accountability podcast.
-We make explicit predictions before every game, then score who was right — our model, the media, or the betting market.
+I make explicit predictions before every game, then score who is right — my model, the media, or the betting market.

-- 📺 YouTube: @analyticallycorrect
-- 🎵 Spotify: @analyticallycorrect
+- 🎵 Spotify: @extendedanalytics
-- 🐦 X/Twitter: @analyticallyco
-- 📱 TikTok: @analyticallycorrect
+- 📱 TikTok: @extendedanalytics

 ---